You are browsing documentation for an outdated version. See the

 latest documentation here.

-Use Kong Vitals (Vitals) to monitor Kong Gateway health and performance, and to understand the microservice API transactions traversing Kong.
+Use Kong Vitals (Vitals) to monitor Kong Enterprise health and performance, and to understand the microservice API transactions traversing Kong.
 Vitals uses visual API analytics to see exactly how your APIs and Gateway are performing.
 Quickly access key statistics, monitor vital signs, and pinpoint anomalies in real time.

 Use Kong Admin API to access Vitals data via endpoints.
 Additional visualizations, including dashboarding of Vitals data alongside data from other systems, can be achieved using the Vitals API to integrate with common monitoring systems.